goshiphq/goship-cms/content/blog/what-does-fob-mean-in-freight-shipping.md

 ---
-keywords: fob shipping meaning, what does fob mean, fob definition, what is fob fob meaning, what does fob stand for
+keywords: FOB, free on board, freight on board, what is free on board, what does free on board mean
 author: GoShip Admin
-title: What Does FOB Mean In Freight Shipping?
+title: "Free On Board: What Does FOB Mean in Supply Chain and Logistics?"
 intro: >-
   The freight shipping industry is saturated with many shipping terms that are sometimes confusing even to experienced shippers.
 One such term is the FOB